 - Inverted in Tangled.
 While Rapunzel briefly does keep Flynn hidden in a closet while Mother Gothel is around, she doesn't want to keep him a secret.
 She wants to use the fact that she knocked out and locked up an intruder as proof that she can handle going outside (It Makes Sense in Context).
 Mother Gothel refuses to listen and never finds out.

-- Planet 51 looks to be an inversion of E.T, with the plot being about a human astronaut landing in a world populated by aliens and hiding out with the help of a friendly resident alien.
+- Planet 51 is an inversion of E.T, with the plot being about a human astronaut landing in a world populated by aliens and hiding out with the help of a friendly resident alien.

-- Briefly done in The Iron Giant, when the eponymous Giant comes to see Hogarth in his house.
-One of Hogarth's attempts to keep up the charade is a Crowning Moment of Funny.
+- Briefly done when the eponymous Giant comes to see Hogarth in his house.

-- Then done again later (with another CMOF) when the Giant ends up staying with Dean... and the Army comes by.
+- Done again later when the Giant ends up staying with Dean... and the Army comes by.

-- E.T. the Extra-Terrestrial and Alf had entire families (or at least the younger set) hiding these friendly, glowy and/or cat-eating aliens.
+- E.T. the Extra-Terrestrial has an entire family (or at least the younger set) hiding a friendly alien.

 - The entire plot of the 1980s classic Hiding Out, starring Two and a Half Men's Jon Cryer as an accountant who has to go on the run from the mob, or some crooked police, or something.

 - In the 2007 Transformers movie, Sam Witwicky is lucky his parents are clueless enough to not notice that what happened to their backyard had to have been done by someone really, really big, rather than being an earthquake....
 Then again, they knew he was trying to hide something, they just thought it was the girlfriend that he'd brought up into his room.